Enrollment Policies and Student Handbook

 AMS enrolls all eligible students who submit a timely application provided the school has capacity.
 If the school receives more applications than the number of available seats, AMS offers enrollment based upon an equitable selection process which includes a lottery followed by a first-come, first-serve method.

-Returning students will receive priority and are guaranteed a seat in the next grade level so long as re- enrollment is completed in a timely manner.
+Returning students will receive priority and are guaranteed a seat in the next grade level if re-enrollment is completed promptly.

 Per Arizona law, parents must update and/or verify all information with a newly completed re-enrollment packet annually.
 This includes the verification and/or update of residency information only when the address on file has changed from the previous enrollment year.